The Governors at SIJS

 - Ensuring clarity of vision, ethos and strategic direction;

 - Holding the headteacher to account for the educational performance of the school and it’s pupils;

 - Overseeing the financial performance of the school and making sure there is value for money.

-The governing body was reconstituted in 2015, in line with government guidelines.
-Our governing body is now made up of 2 staff governors (including the headteacher), 2 parent governors, 1 local authority governor, 5 co-opted governors (including 1 associate member with voting rights in the Finance Committee).
+Our governing body is made up of 2 staff governors (including the headteacher), 2 parent governors, 1 local authority governor, 7 co-opted governors (including 2 associate members with limited voting rights).

 Governing Body Structure

-There is a Finance Committee and Headteacher Performance Management Committee.
+There is a Finance committee and a Headteacher Performance Management Committee.

-There is a Personnel Committee and Appeals Committee that meets when needed.
+There is also a Personnel Committee and Appeals Committee that meets when needed.

 Working parties are also set up when the need arises.

 We have welcomed 4 new governors this year.
 Each new governor has a formal induction from the Chair of Governors and training provided by the Local Authority.